sliekens/shift-up/README.md

 Something went wrong and it's not your fault.
 But let's keep it honest, you probably entered a bad code.

+Message:
+> StatusCodeError: 412 - "{}"

+You probably entered a bad code.

 # Planned
 - make it a real CLI app
 - split the login flow and code redemption flow into separate commands